 3. What are the possible climbing routes to Mount Everest?

 The two main routes to the summit of Mount Everest are from the southern face (in Nepal) and the northern face (in Tibet).

 Starting from base camp at 5.380 meters above sea level, the route up the southern face is the most direct and steepest route.
 It is the route that is most commonly taken but is not necessarily the easiest.

 From the northern side, you begin the expedition at that base camp, which is 5.180 meters above sea level, and trek across the East Rongbuk Glacier, before beginning the ascent.
 While the climbing is a bit easier on this side, you do spend more days at higher altitudes.

 Regardless of the side from which you choose to climb Mount Everest, you will camp each night in specialized tents that have been set up by the Sherpas prior to your arrival.

 On the Tibetan side of the border, you can stay at a hotel in Lhasa prior to driving to the first base camp on the day you begin the climb.

 From the Nepalese side, you will stay in various villages as you make the 10-day trek to Everest base camp.
-Along the way, you may stay in local homes at villages or camp overnight, depending on the arrangements your guide has made.
+Along the way, you may stay in local homes in villages or camp overnight, depending on the arrangements your guide has made.